walmartlabs/backbone-historytracker/README.md

 dialog, when `window.history.back()` behaves as expected.

 Expected to be fixed in Chrome for iOS in v.28.

-#### Caveats

-This will break sites that attempt to do a replace navigation on the first page.
-For sites that absolutely must do this, the `noReplaceHack` flag may be utilized at the expense of broken replace behavior in these environments.

 ## Running Unit Tests